 Day 11 – A Journey of My Spiritual Experiences (Listen while you read)

 I wondered if I was going to be called upon to have an audience with him.
 Whenever I did think upon this, his face would appear with that cheeky smile and I was left wondering.
-During the stay he often spoke with me telepathically; we had some very lovely conversations; it could be said that I thoroughly enjoyed my stay.
-I learned a number of his beautiful songs, attended his daily gatherings (getting up at 4am to try to be first in line to enter the gathering place).
-I so enjoyed the comradery, the Indians themselves, the love, the food, the almost primitive lodgings, and the fact that I couldn’t bathe as I was used to doing.
+During the stay he often spoke with me telepathically.
+We had some very lovely conversations; it could be said that I thoroughly enjoyed my stay.
+I learned a number of his beautiful songs and attended his daily gatherings (getting up at 4am to try to be first in line to enter the gathering place).
+I so enjoyed the comradery, the Indians themselves, the love, the food, the almost primitive lodgings; and the fact that I couldn’t bathe as I was used to doing.

-There was a water shortage and I soon learned to take a bucket full of water into the shower with me after being surprised one day by a water stoppage; just after I’d soaped my body all over.
+There was a water shortage and I soon learned to take a bucket full of water into the shower after being surprised one day by a water stoppage; just after I’d soaped my body all over.
 Even the toilets, being a hole in the floor, seemed such a delight to me.
-Being vegetarian at the time, I reveled in the food that was offered in the canteen; vegetables and other foods that were foreign to me tickled my taste buds and soothed my digestive system, which had been troubled for the past few months.
+Being vegetarian at the time, I revelled in the food that was offered in the canteen.
+Vegetables and other foods that were foreign to me tickled my taste buds and soothed my digestive system, which had been troubled for the past few months.

 Sadly I ventured home; it could have been so easy to stay.
 I was fearful, on the return flight, that I would feel the effects of the illness again once I got home.
 It took a few days before I was totally convinced that the illness was not returning.
 I had been cured, so to speak.

 During my stay at the ashram I bought two more saris and was a little disappointed, when on the flight home, I remembered that Sai Baba had informed me I would receive 5 saris in total.